-Wilmot Inc. was incorporated in 1994 by founder and president, Tiffany Wilmot, who brought her experience in recycling and waste reduction to the city of Nashville.
-In the early stages, Tiffany promoted cutting-edge recycling practices through articles in magazines such as Waste Age Magazine and Recycling Today.
-Following a lead from one such article, Tiffany found herself at the Saturn plant for an interview with John Munn, a Waste Management PM who had been put in charge of recycling and source reduction for Saturn.
-At the time, Saturn required that waste be reduced each year, which bound John to find innovative ways to continuously improve company recycling efforts.
+Tiffany Wilmot brought her experience in recycling and waste reduction to Nashville and founded Wilmot Inc. in 1994.
+Early on, Tiffany promoted cutting-edge recycling through articles in magazines such as Waste Age Magazine and Recycling Today.
+Following a lead generated from one article, Tiffany found herself at Saturn’s Tennessee plant for an interview with John Munn, who was in charge of recycling and source reduction.
+At the time, Saturn required waste to be reduced every year, pushing John to find innovative solutions for company recycling efforts.

-During the interview with John, Tiffany began to ask questions about what, where and how various materials were being recycled, which led to a long discussion about how Saturn could do better.
-Six months later, John called Tiffany and asked for her help.
-This phone call led to Wilmot being tasked with its first large waste reduction project.
-This relationship with Saturn eventually led to three years of work, 19 recycling projects and $3M in recycled materials.
+Tiffany asked John questions about what, where and how various materials were being recycled, which led to an in-depth discussion regarding how Saturn could improve.
+The meeting eventually led to Wilmot being awarded its first large waste reduction project.
+The relationship with Saturn blossomed into a number of contracts, totaling 19 recycling projects and $3M in recycled materials.

-Having established herself as a waste reduction expert, Tiffany soon began to promote construction and demolition recycling - a cutting-edge practice at the time.
-In 1996, when the Titan’s Stadium was in its beginning stages, Julie Mosely, who had been appointed to the Solid Waste Board by Mayor Bredesen, approached Tiffany and asked if she would be able to manage the construction debris recycling for the Stadium’s construction.
-At the time, construction/demolition recycling was a new practice and a big deal – as we know now, construction debris contribute to about 30% of our waste stream.
-Julie convinced Mayor Bredesen to hire Wilmot to do construction recycling, and Bredesen gave Wilmot three goals: break even on costs, don’t get in the way, and don’t delay the schedule.
-Wilmot worked on the project for the next three years, succeeding in meeting the Mayor's goals and exceeding them.
-Wilmot not only broke even, but ended up saving the city $500,000 and managing the largest recycling program in the world at the time.
+In 1996, when the Titan’s Stadium was in the planning stage, Julie Mosely was appointed to the Solid Waste Board by Mayor Bredesen and approached Tiffany to ask Wilmot to manage the stadium's construction debris recycling.
+At the time, construction/demolition recycling was a new practice and a big deal.
+Julie convinced Mayor Bredesen to hire Wilmot and Bredesen gave the firm three goals: break even on costs, don’t get in the way, and don’t delay the schedule.
+Wilmot not only broke even, but ended up saving the city $500,000 while managing what at that time was the largest recycling program in the world.

 Following this huge success, Wilmot continued to grow its recycling and waste reduction business, taking on contracts with large institutions and corporations such as Fort Campbell, Coors Corporation and Mitsubishi.
 One of Tiffany's most memorable moments occurred during a facility walk through with Mr. Coors, owner and founder of Coors Corporation.
-During the discussion, Coors motioned towards a dumpster and said "so what you're saying is, this is where my lost profits are?"
-This is how Wilmot approaches each problem.
-We help businesses and institutions to use resources more efficiently in order to save money and work more efficiently.
+Coors motioned towards a dumpster and said, "So what you're saying is, this is where my lost profits are?”
+As with Coors, Wilmot designs custom solutions to help businesses and institutions use resources more wisely and work more efficiently.

 In 2002, Wilmot was brought onto the team to manage construction recycling for the David.
 L. Lawrence Center in Pittsburg.
 It was here that the team first worked on a Green Building certification.
-With Wilmot’s help, the convention center became the first in the word to achieve LEED Gold certification.
-Shortly after, Wilmot began to offer LEED and Green Building consulting.
-This led to Wilmot's management of multiple LEED projects throughout the country and abroad.
-Wilmot’s full-service Green Building consulting allowed clients to do as little or as much as they would like to reduce their environmental impact, save money and function better.
+With Wilmot’s help, the convention center became the first in the world to achieve LEED Gold certification.
+This work led to Wilmot's management of multiple LEED projects throughout the country and abroad.
+Wilmot’s full-service Green Building consulting helped clients reduce their environmental impact, save money and increase productivity.